Mia Farrow: 1970–1979: Theater work and mainstream success

 Beginning in the early 1970s, Farrow appeared onstage in numerous classical plays in London, beginning with the Royal Shakespeare Company's 1971 production of Jeanne d'Arc au bûcher—in which she portrayed Joan of Arc—at the Royal Albert Hall.
 Farrow made history as the first American actress to join the Royal Shakespeare Company.
 The same year, she appeared in the British horror film See No Evil, portraying a blind woman whose family is stalked by a killer.
 Though he gave the film a mixed review, Roger Greenspun of The New York Times wrote that Farrow "plays her blind patrician with exactly the right small depth of pathos and vulnerable nobility."
-Farrow also starred in the television film Goodbye, Raggedy Ann (1971), playing an unstable Hollywood starlet.
-In 1972, Farrow starred in the French black comedy film Dr. Popaul, opposite Jean-Paul Belmondo, as a secretary who marries a womanizer, and in Carol Reed's Follow Me! as a woman suspected of having an affair by her wealthy husband.
-Onstage, she starred as the lead in a 1972 stage production of Mary Rose, followed by the role of Irina in The Three Sisters, and a dual role in The House of Bernarda Alba (both 1973).
+Farrow also starred in the television film Goodbye, Raggedy Ann (1971) as an unstable Hollywood starlet.
+In 1972, Farrow starred in the French black comedy Dr. Popaul as a secretary who marries a womanizer, and in Carol Reed's Follow Me! as a woman suspected of having an affair by her wealthy husband.
+Onstage, she played the lead in a 1972 production of Mary Rose, Irina in The Three Sisters (1973), and a dual role in The House of Bernarda Alba (1973).

 Farrow was cast as Daisy Buchanan in the 1974 Paramount Pictures film adaptation of The Great Gatsby, directed by Jack Clayton.
-The film was a commercial success, grossing over $25 million in the United States, while Variety deemed it "the most concerted attempt to probe the peculiar ethos of the Beautiful People of the 1920s."
-In 1975, Farrow was cast as the lead in a stage production of The Marrying of Ann Leete, followed by The Zykovs (1976), both of which were staged at the Aldwych Theatre.
-She again appeared at the Aldwych in the 1976 production of Ivanov, portraying Sasha.
-She also appeared onscreen, portraying Peter Pan in the television musical film Peter Pan (1976), and as a woman haunted by the ghost of a deceased girl in the horror film Full Circle (1977).
+The film was a commercial success, grossing over $25 million in the U.S. Variety deemed it "the most concerted attempt to probe the peculiar ethos of the Beautiful People of the 1920s."
+In 1975, Farrow was cast as the lead in a stage production of The Marrying of Ann Leete, followed by The Zykovs (1976), both at the Aldwych Theatre.
+She also appeared at the Aldwych in the 1976 production of Ivanov, portraying Sasha.
+She appeared onscreen as Peter Pan in the 1976 television musical film Peter Pan and as a woman haunted by the ghost of a deceased girl in the 1977 horror film Full Circle.

-Farrow had a supporting role in Robert Altman's comedy A Wedding (1978), playing the mute daughter of a trucking company tycoon.
-The same year, she starred with Rock Hudson in the disaster film Avalanche, followed by the British Agatha Christie adaptation Death on the Nile.
-In 1979, Farrow appeared on Broadway opposite Anthony Perkins in the play Romantic Comedy by Bernard Slade, and in the romance film Hurricane, opposite Jason Robards.
+Farrow had a supporting role in Robert Altman's 1978 comedy A Wedding as the mute daughter of a trucking company tycoon.
+The same year, she starred with Rock Hudson in the disaster film Avalanche and in the British Agatha Christie adaptation Death on the Nile.
+In 1979, Farrow appeared on Broadway opposite Anthony Perkins in Bernard Slade's play Romantic Comedy and in the romance film Hurricane, opposite Jason Robards.